 The best juice for acne is not a cure for breakouts, but a vegetable-led juice can support a skin-friendly diet when it is low in sugar and built around hydrating, antioxidant-rich ingredients.
 Acne is affected by many factors, including genetics, hormones, inflammation, skincare habits, medication, and diet, so juice should be treated as nutritional support rather than a medical treatment.

-This guide covers ten juice recipes for acne-prone skin, with practical options for people looking for lower-sugar, anti-inflammatory, vitamin-rich drinks.
+This guide covers 10 juice recipes for acne-prone skin, with practical options for people looking for lower-sugar, nutrient-rich drinks.
 It also explains what juice can and cannot do for hormonal acne, dark spots, scarring, and general skin health.

 Medical note: This article is for general information only and does not replace advice from a dermatologist, GP, or qualified healthcare professional.
 If you have severe acne, painful cysts, scarring, sudden adult acne, or acne linked with menstrual changes or medication, get professional advice.